alchemesh/candlestick-java-api/README.md

 ### Environment variables ###

-The docker image needs 3 environment variable to function which are used to connect to the MYSQL database
+The docker image needs 3 environment variables to function which are used to connect to the MYSQL database
 - MYSQL_DB
 - MYSQL_USER
 - MYSQL_PASS